front-commerce/developers.front-commerce.com/docs/create-a-business-component.md

 ```

 To allow import on the folder directly, we use those index files as proxies.
-There are not mandatory but your imports will be much cleaner with that.
+These are not mandatory but our imports will be much cleaner with that.
+For
+example, we can do `import StoreLocator from "theme/modules/StoreLocator`
+instead of `import StoreLocator from "theme/modules/StoreLocator/StoreLocator`

 ```js
 // src/theme/modules/StoreLocator/index.js;